dbrgn/django-simplepaginator/README.md

 In the view, use the `paginate()`-shortcutfunction to return pagination items.
 Remember that each pagination on a page must have a distinct prefix.

+Columns can be marked as non-sortable by setting the sort key to `None`.

 ### Example:

 ```python